sigstore/docs/content/en/gitsign/FAQ.md

-- Setting the [`connectorID`](/gitsign/usage/#configuration) value can be set to automatically select the desired provider for Dex backed OIDC providers (including the public Sigstore instance at `oauth.sigstore.dev`).
+- Setting the [`connectorID`](/gitsign/usage/#configuration) value can be set to automatically select the desired provider for Dex backed OIDC providers (including the public sigstore instance at `oauth.sigstore.dev`).
 While this still requires a browser window to open, this does not require an extra click to select the provider.
 - Starting in v0.2.0, Gitsign has experimental support for key caching to allow